John Stubbs

 John Stubbs (or Stubbe) (c.
-1544 – after 25 September 1589) was an English pamphleteer, political commentator and sketch artist during the Elizabethan era.
+1544 – after 25 September 1589) was an English Puritan, pamphleteer, political commentator and sketch artist during the Elizabethan era, whose right hand was cut off on 3 November 1579 following a conviction for "seditious writing".
+He died in France in 1589 while on military service and was buried in Le Havre.

+Early life

-He was born in the County of Norfolk, and was educated at Trinity College, Cambridge.
-After reading law at Lincoln's Inn, he lived at Thelveton, in the County of Norfolk.
-He was a committed Puritan, and he opposed the negotiations for marriage between Queen Elizabeth I and Francis, Duke of Anjou, a Roman Catholic who was the brother of the King of France.
+John Stubbs was born in Buxton, Norfolk, and was educated at Trinity College, Cambridge.
+After reading law at Lincoln's Inn, he lived at Thelveton, Norfolk.
+He was a committed Puritan, and he opposed the negotiations for marriage between Queen Elizabeth I and Francis, Duke of Anjou, a Roman Catholic and the brother of the King of France.

 Publication of French Marriage pamphlet

 In 1579 he put his opinions into a pamphlet entitled The Discovery of a Gaping Gulf whereunto England is like to be swallowed by another French Marriage, if the Lord forbid not the banns, by letting her Majesty see the sin and punishment thereof.
 Copies of the text were later publicly burned in the kitchen stove of Stationer's Hall.
 The pamphlet argued that at forty-six years old Elizabeth was too old to have children and therefore had no need for marriage.
 He argued that English values, customs, language and morality would be undermined by so close a relationship with the French monarchy.

 Stubbs argued that his objective was to protect the freedom of thought and free speech that he said was associated with Protestantism.
 The proposed marriage could lead to a restoration of Catholic orthodoxy with its diminution of liberty.